Just how nice is this place?

 That’s a loaded question.
 Your catch rate will depend on many things, like the weather, water temperature and importantly your skill level and experience.
 And probably most importantly how well you listen to your guide (wives are much better at this than husbands).
 Let’s put it in this way: even if you are a terrible angler your guide will make sure you catch a dozen fish a day.
 A really good angler during ideal conditions (warm temps, sunshine and moderate winds) can bring 70 or 80 fish to the boat.
 Yes, that’s per day.
 We have had customers catch well over a hundred fish a day.
 The pike fishing can be fast and furious and the lake trout fishing is usually slower but more consistent.
 Anything under ten fish a day will push our guides to the edge of a nervous breakdown.
 We catch a lot of fish here.

 Everyone wants to catch a lot of fish and a lot of big fish.
 We don’t claim to have the biggest pike or trout in Canada but we are in a perfect location to have huge sizes in both species.
 To the north there are bigger trout but the pike are typically smaller.
 And to the south the pike may be slightly bigger but the trout are usually smaller.
 Just like in the fairy tale at Scott everything is just right.
 Our top end on pike is 51”.
-Nearly all of our pike have very large girths and for trout we get a few around 46 or 47 with top weights in the low 40 pound range.
-In a good season with a full house (400 anglers) we get over to a thousand trophy pike in a season and around four hundred trophy trout.
+Nearly all of our pike have very large girths and for trout we get a few around 46 or 47 with top weights around 50 pounds.
+In a good season with a full house (400 anglers) we get well over a thousand trophy pike each season and around four hundred trophy trout.
 (Our trophy pike are 40” and trout 35”.)
 We catch a lot of pike in the 35-38” size, probably the hardest fighting size slot.

 What about sight fishing for pike?